MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-about-the-data-exchange-framework.md

  From PDF or image files representing incoming documents, you can have an external OCR service (Optical Character Recognition) create electronic documents that you can then convert to document records in [!INCLUDE[prod_short](includes/prod_short.md)], like for electronic PEPPOL documents.
 For example, when you receive an invoice in PDF format from your vendor, you can send it to the OCR service from the **Incoming Documents** page.
 After a few seconds, you receive the file back as an electronic invoice that can be converted to a purchase invoice for the vendor.
 If you send the file to the OCR service by email, then a new incoming document record is automatically created when you receive the electronic document back.

  To send, for example, a sales invoice as an electronic PEPPOL document, you select the **Electronic Document** option in the **Post and Send** dialogue box.
 From here, you can also set up the customer's default document sending profile.
-First, you must set up various master data, such as company information, customers, items, and units of measure.
+First, you must set up various master data, such as company information, customers, items, and units of measurement.
 These are used to identify the business partners and items when you convert data in fields in [!INCLUDE[prod_short](includes/prod_short.md)]  to elements in the outgoing document file.
 The data conversion and sending of the PEPPOL sales invoice are performed by dedicated codeunits and XMLports, represented by the **PEPPOL** electronic document format.

  To receive, for example, an invoice from a vendor as an electronic PEPPOL document, you process the document on the **Incoming Documents** page to convert it to a purchase invoice in [!INCLUDE[prod_short](includes/prod_short.md)].
 You can either set up the Job Queue feature to process such files regularly or you can start the process manually.
-First, you must set up various master data, such as company information, vendors, items, and units of measure.
+First, you must set up various master data, such as company information, vendors, items, and units of measurement.
 These are used to identify the business partners and items when you convert data in elements in the incoming document file to fields in [!INCLUDE[prod_short](includes/prod_short.md)].
 The receiving and data conversion of PEPPOL invoices are performed by the Data Exchange Framework, represented by the **PEPPOL - Invoice** data exchange definition.

   To receive, for example, an invoice as an electronic OCR document, you process it as when you receive an electronic PEPPOL document.
 The receiving and conversion of electronic documents from OCR are performed by the Data Exchange Framework, represented by the **OCR – Invoice** data exchange definition.